Part 16: Design Trajectories with Astrogator

 7. This high value will only affect the amount of fuel that the satellite will burn through over the course of the maneuvers.
 You are doing this so that you do not need to modify the spacecraft mass values several times over the course of the mission.

-You can save a custom-built component and make it available in other scenarios.
+You can save a custom-built component to your user collection and make it available in other scenarios.

 1. Click Add to Collection in the Test Engine dialog box.